dpayne5/mtgdraft/README.md

 # MTG DRAFT

 This is a small project application.
-Eventually I would like to support drafting against an AI that plays a basic strategy for sets in standard rotation.
+Currently only M21, THB, and ZNR are available to draft.
+Eventually I'd like to support all sets on standard rotation.

-To run this project locally, run the following command from the directory:
+To run this project locally, run the following command from your directory:

 ### `npm start`

-Feedback/suggestions are always welcome, you can reach me at dpayne5@berkeley.edu
+Feedback, suggestions, and bug reports are always welcome, you can reach me at dpayne5@berkeley.edu